- All Locations

 Managing Partner

-Eric invests in companies at the intersection of health and information technology, finance and technology, and consumer services.
-He supports Translink’s portfolio companies to engage customers and partners in Asia and manages the firm’s crypto/blockchain investment activities.
-Active investments include AiFi, aktiia, Cooler Screens, Epic!, Opsys Sensing, Opsys Technologies, Sensifree, Somnoware and SquareTwo.
-Noteworthy past Translink investments include Misfit (ACQ: Fossil).
+Eric invests in companies at the intersection of health and information technology, retail and technology, and consumer services.
+He supports Translink’s portfolio companies to engage customers and partners in Asia and manages the firm’s blockchain investment activities.
+Active investments include AiFi, aktiia, Cooler Screens, Naborforce, Opsys Sensing, Opsys Technologies and Penrose.
+Noteworthy past Translink investments include Epic! (acquired by Byju’s), Misfit (acquired by Fossil), Somnoware (acquired by Resmed).

 Eric was previously the founding Managing Director of the SoftBank Asia Infrastructure Fund (SAIF), a $404 million venture capital fund launched by SoftBank Corporation in partnership with Cisco Systems in 2000.
 Eric has led investments in technology, media, and telecommunications companies in China, India, South Korea, and the United States.